ionstage/jcore/README.md

 #### Component#onredraw()

-This method is called at the next redraw cycle of the browser (achieved by window.requestAnimationFrame) to update a DOM element when you set a new value to a setter which is created by [*prop()*](#componentpropvalue).
+This method is called at the next redraw cycle of the browser (achieved by window.requestAnimationFrame) to update a DOM element when you set a new value to a setter which is created from [*prop()*](#componentpropvalue).

 ```js
 class Rect extends jCore.Component {